Home

 Thanjavur Brihadeeswara Temple: Thanjavur is "Rice bowl of Tamil Nadu" and a great pilgrim destination of South India.
 It was the capital of Chola kings who ruled the region during 9th to 13th centuries.
 Thanjavur is a flourishing centre for bronze sculpture and painting.

 The temple and has a soaring vimana and a stunted gopuram.
 The inner sanctum and the gopuram were constructed over a period of 12 years.
-It was constructed from a single piece of granite weighing around 80 tonnes.
+It is the first granite temple in the world, constructed from a single piece of granite weighing around 80 tonnes.
+The bordering walls of the temple are decorated with the images of Nandi.

 Among the many other temples built by the Chola Kings, the temple at Gangaikondacholapuram is also very famous.